10,000 Reasons (Bless the Lord)

 "10,000 Reasons (Bless the Lord)" is a song by the English worship singer-songwriter Matt Redman from his tenth album of the same name (2011).
-He wrote it with the Swedish singer Jonas Myrin.
+He wrote it with the Swedish songwriter Jonas Myrin.
 The track was subsequently included on a number of compilations, covered by other artists and included as congregational worship music in English or in translation around the world.
-In 2013, the song won two Grammy Awards for "Best Contemporary Christian Music Song" and "Best Gospel/Contemporary Christian Music Performance".
+In 2013, at the 55th Annual Grammy Awards, the song won two Grammy Awards for "Best Contemporary Christian Music Song" and "Best Gospel/Contemporary Christian Music Performance", and the Dove Award for Song of the Year.
 After the song's success and impact, Redman also published a book: 10,000 Reasons: Stories of Faith, Hope, and Thankfulness Inspired by the Worship Anthem.

 Context

-The song is a contemporary version of a classic worship song making the case for "10,000 reasons for my heart to find" to praise God.
+The song is a contemporary version of a classic worship song expressing "10,000 reasons for my heart to find" to praise God.
 The inspiration for the song came through the opening verse of Psalm 103: "Praise the Lord, my soul; all my inmost being, praise his holy name".
 It is also based on the 19th century English hymn "Praise, My Soul, the King of Heaven" written by Henry Francis Lyte.

 Redman recalled the writing of the song was through an initial idea or suggestion from co-writer Jonas Myrin.
 Redman told Worship Leader magazine: "He [Myrin] played me an idea for some of the chorus melody, and I found it immediately inspiring.
 In fact, it felt like a perfect fit for a song based on the opening of Psalm 103.
 The song came together really quickly – a good chunk of the song was actually a spontaneous moment", adding that the song reiterates how "we live beneath an unceasing flow of goodness, kindness, greatness, and holiness, and every day we're given reason after reason why the Lord is so completely and utterly worthy of our highest and best devotion".

-The song enumerates various attributes of the love of God for mankind that makes him worthy of "praise unending", worship for "ten thousand years and then forevermore".
+The song enumerates various attributes of the love of God for mankind that make him worthy of "praise unending", worship for "ten thousand years and then forevermore".
 The song uses these attributes: God's holiness, lovingkindness, slowness to anger, kind heart, His goodness and His great name.
-The "10,000 Reasons" concept is used in two citations in the song: First in the lyrics "Your name is great and Your heart is kind / For all Your goodness, I will keep on singing / Ten thousand reasons for my heart to find" and the second at the lyrics: "And on that day when my strength is failing / The end draws near and my time has come / Still, my soul will sing Your praise unending / Ten thousand years and then forevermore".
+The "10,000 Reasons" concept is used in two instances in the song: First in the lyrics "Your name is great and Your heart is kind / For all Your goodness, I will keep on singing / Ten thousand reasons for my heart to find" and the second at the lyrics: "And on that day when my strength is failing / The end draws near and my time has come / Still, my soul will sing Your praise unending / Ten thousand years and then forevermore".